-At the end, everything makes sense and all the pieces fall into place.
+In the end, everything makes sense and all the pieces fall into place.
 No scene was put there just for the melodramatic feeling.
 Everything had a purpose, which makes it intriguing and smart.
 Arrival gives you little hints that make you think and connect all the pieces.
-This science-fiction film is not about the spectacular as in big explosions, horrendous creatures, or tremendous space ships.
+This science-fiction film is not about the spectacular as in big explosions, horrendous creatures, or tremendous spaceships.
 Instead, it presents a sober, clever, and captivating story that is coherent and worth watching.

 Trailer | Image: Screenshot Arrival – The ‘shell’.